-Trend analysis is a statistical approach that could be applicable to radioactive substances, in addition to comparison of means and ranking test.
-This approach is investigated and documented in Chapter 6 of this report.
-However it should be noted that trend analysis could consider data with a time resolution of a year (for discharge data) or less (month if such data are available for discharges or exact day of sampling for concentrations).
+- 14. Trend analysis is a statistical approach that could be applicable to radioactive substances, in addition to comparison of means and ranking test.
+This approach is investigated and documented in section 7 of this report.
+However it should be noted that trend analysis will consider data with a time resolution of a year (for discharge data) or less (month if such data are available for discharges or exact day of sampling for concentrations).
 It may require using all available data from 1995 to 2005.
 The method would explore the presence, or otherwise, of trends in the data.
 There would be no distinction made between the baseline and assessment period.
-Trend analysis would form a complementary approach which could be carried out in parallel with the comparison of means.

-As there would be no distinction made between the baseline and assessment period, and no evaluation against the agreed baseline, it should be pointed out that such methods do not agree with the RSS Implementation Programme.
-On the other hand, it should be recognised that an evaluation period from 1995 would coincide with the addition of the baseline period and the assessment period selected by OSPAR in the RSS Implementation programme.

-Trend analysis could form a complementary approach which could be assessed in more detail by the OSPAR Radioactive Substances Committee (RSC) in order to be proposed at the next Ministerial meeting for implementation within the Implementation Programme for future evaluations when additional data points may make it possible.
+Trend analysis would form a complementary approach which could be carried out in parallel with the comparison of means. - 15.
+As there would be no distinction made between the baseline and assessment period, and no evaluation against the agreed baseline, it should be pointed out that such methods do not agree with the Programme for More Detailed Implementation of the Strategy with regard to Radioactive Substances (the "RSS Implementation Programme").
+On the other hand, it should be recognised that an evaluation period from 1995 would coincide with the addition of the baseline period and the assessment period selected by OSPAR in the RSS Implementation programme. - 16.
+Trend analysis could form a complementary approach which could be assessed in more detail by the RSC in order to be proposed at the next Ministerial meeting for implementation within the Implementation Programme for future evaluations when additional data points make it valid.

-&lt;sup>3 A dataset corresponds to measurement results for one radionuclide, in one compartment of the marine environment (seawater, seaweed, mollusc, fish), from one geographical area (Monitoring areas 1-15), as defined in the OSPAR report 2PE.
+&lt;sup>8 A dataset corresponds to measurement results for one radionuclide, in one compartment of the marine environment (seawater, seaweed, mollusc, fish), from one geographical area (regions 1-15), as defined in the OSPAR report P2.